joemoose/dungeoneers.d20/ideas/extra sections/appendix.md

 | 11 | You can perfectly regulate your heartbeat and temperature. |
 | 12 | You can extract, buy, and sell memories and dreams. |

-#### Transmogrification

-After gaining a **fifth vitiation** of the same type, you are forever transformed into a vile monster.
-You become an immediate threat to your adventuring party and a long-term threat to the game world.
-The GM takes over your character.
-It’s time to create a new adventurer.

-- **Chthonian**: Your character crystallizes into an obsidian pillar of hideous architecture, corrupting the landscape.
-- **Demonian**: Your character gains mastery over souls, seeking to ensorcell and enthrall the leaders in the region and beyond.
-- **Ophidian**: Your character transforms into a horrible serpentine malison, vowing enmity on all who trusted you.